 Here you can find weaved clothing, colorful bags and hats, incredible paintings and artwork, chocolate, food, and snacks, coasters, posters, jewelry, maps, shoes, figurines, key chains, and any other type of souvenir imaginable.

-Once again, prices are cheap, and the locals are affable and always willing to engage in conversation with confused tourists.
+Once again, prices are cheap, and the locals are always willing to engage in conversation with confused tourists.

 10. Explore The Museums